mrkkrp/markkarpov.com/tutorial/megaparsec.md

 `satisfy` we do not know exact sequence of tokens that we expect to match, thus we pass `Set.empty` as the second argument.

-`satisfy` should look understandable, let us see how it works.
+`satisfy` should look understandable, let's see how it works.
 To play with a parser we need a helper function that would run it.
 For testing in GHCi `megaparsec` provides `parseTest`.

-First, let us start GHCi and import some modules:
+First, let's start GHCi and import some modules:

 ```
 λ> import Text.Megaparsec